shoeffner/mthesis/src/models_and_methods.md

 model coordinate system and then performing almost the same transformation as was done for the camera.
 To get the first screen corner, the offset between the camera and the top left corner of the screen needs to be measured manually.
-For a MacBook Pro with a 15 inch screen the top left corner is
+For a MacBook Pro with a 15-inch screen the top left corner is
 \SI{17.25}{\centi\meter} left of and \SI{0.7}{\centi\meter} below the camera, so it can be defined as $\tl_\text{model} = (-0.1725, 0.007, 0)$.
-From there each other screen corner can be found by adding screen width and height where approriate, for example the bottom right corner would be
+From there each other screen corner can be found by adding screen width and height where appropriate, for example, the bottom right corner would be
 $\br_\text{model} = (-0.1725, 0.007, 0) + (0.335, 0.207, 0) = (0.175, 0.214, 0).$ The screen
 corners need to be rotated about the model origin, again using the transposed rotation.
 After that, they have to be translated by the camera